High by The Beach: Travel with Weed

 They can’t arrest you.
 Additionally, when they are x-raying your shit, they aren’t looking for your personal stash of weed.
 You can quite literally take a joint, shove it into a pack of cigarettes, toss that in your carry-on and throw that shit on the conveyor belt.
 If for some reason you have angered the burned-out TSA employee who happened to notice your ganja, the most they can do is refer to local law enforcement.
 Not that it would matter because seriously, what is the incentive for that employee to summon the airport police over your wrinkled j?
 They don’t get a bonus.
 They don’t get a medal.
-They get an angry traveller and annoyed law enforcement that has like, actual terrorism to deal with.
+They get an angry traveler and annoyed law enforcement that has like, actual terrorism to deal with.

-Travelling with a Bomb?
+Traveling with a Bomb?
 Don’t Bring your Cannabis

 Okay, all that shit that scares you at the airport?
 The dogs?
 The chemical wipes?
 It’s for BOMBS.
 NOT WEED.
 Unless you’re in bonafide drug country, those are not drug dogs.
 They are BOMB DOGS.
-So, if you are travelling with explosives, you should probably leave the weed stash at home.
+So, if you are traveling with explosives, you should probably leave the weed stash at home.

 The biggest red flag items in your luggage, be it carry-on or checked, are liquids and electronics, mostly liquids Think of all the things that get mistaken for bombs, like uh… breastmilk and alarm clocks.
 None of it looks like marijuana, which is literally a dried herb.